-Child's Dentist/Dentist's Office Name: Address/City/Zip: Phone Does your child have medical insurance?
-(Please check or circle) o Yes o No If you answered no to the above question, would you like more information on how obtain medical insurance for your child?
-(Please check or circle) o Yes v to o No Please list any chronic or/or medical conditions your child has (i.e. asthma) as well as an special dietary needs: у Please list any allergies or special formula needs your child has (Include FOOD, MEDICA BEE STINGS, etc.): ATION, In the past year, my child has been screened (Please check all that apply): By a dentist For Hearing Issues For Speech Issues For Developmental Issues Other: If you would like information on any of the above screenings, please see a program dire ctor

-Please be aware that in order to make sure all children are safe in our care, many medical conditions and allergies will require additional paperwork from you and possibly your doctor BEFORE your child is able to start in our program.
+Parent Signature Date - Parent Signature Date - - ^r physician and the dentist are required.
+I lank.
+A dentist is required to be put down.
+Child's Physician/Physician's Office Name: Address/City/Zip: Phone Child's Dentist/Dentist's Office Name: Address/City/Zip: Phone • Does your child have medical insurance? ?
+(Please check or circle) o Yes o No If you answered no to the above question insurance for your child?
+(Please check o n, would you like more information on how to obtain medica or circle) o Yes o No al your child has (i.e. asthma) as well as any special dietary n ieeds: Please list any allergies or special formula needs etc.): s your child has (Include FOOD, MEDICATION, BEE STIN GS, In the past year, my child has been screened (Pla By a dentist For Hearing Issue For Speech Issues For Development If you would like information on any of the above ues 🔔 For Vision Issues n and allergies will require additional paperwork fro all children are safe in our care, many medical conditions om you and possibly your doctor BEFORE your child is al tart in our program.